 What do the four horses of the apocalypse represent?
 Are the four horses literal?

-Much has been written about the four horseman of the apocalypse.
-Paintings depicting the four horseman of the apocalypse have been created.
+Much has been written about the four horsemen of the apocalypse.
+Paintings depicting the four horsemen of the apocalypse have been created.
 This is an intriguing topic for many people.
-Unfortunately, much of the information on the internet ab out this subject is false information.
-Some people claim the four horseman of the apocalypse are a myth.
+Unfortunately, much of the information on the internet about this subject is false information.
+Some people claim the four horsemen of the apocalypse are a myth.
 Such claims reveal a great lack of misunderstanding of Biblical prophecy.
-Consequently, some claim the four horseman of the apocalypse can be found in the book of Ezekiel and Zechariah in addition to the book of Revelation.
+Consequently, some claim the four horsemen of the apocalypse can be found in the book of Ezekiel and Zechariah in addition to the book of Revelation.

 Four Horses In Ezekiel

 Some claim the four horsemen of the apocalypse can be found in the prophetic book of Ezekiel.
 A search of the book reveals that horses are mentioned sixteen times in twelve verses in the book (Ezekiel 17:15; 23:6, 12, 20, 23; 26:7, 10, 11; 27:14; 38:4, 15; 39:20), but never are they described as “four horses,” nor are they ever described as being of various colors.
 This is an important point as we will discover when we arrive at the book of Revelation.
 This means it is an error to claim the four horsemen of the apocalypse are described in the book of Ezekiel.

 However, four horses are mentioned in the book of Zechariah (Zechariah 1:8-11).
 Zechariah 1:7 tells us that the prophet is writing and in verse 8 he says,

 I saw at night, and behold, a man was riding on a red horse, and he was standing among the myrtle trees which were in the ravine, with red, sorrel and white horses behind him.”
 Zechariah 1:8 (NASB)